 Joint mobilisation is a technique that is used to restore the small, involuntary movements that assist joints to perform to their optimum.
 Joint mobilisation involves performing a back and forth oscillation of the joint in order to restore motion.
 Joint mobilisation is helpful in cases where pain and joint tightness limit motion, as in the case of adhesive capsulitis or frozen shoulder.
 Joints of the elbow, wrist and hand, where tightness is present, also benefit from this technique.
 It is also used to relieve low back pain and re-establish accessory motion in the lumbar segments.

-TRIGGER POINT THERAPY & MYOFASCIAL DRY NEEDLING (MDN)
+NEUROMUSCULAR THERAPY (NMT) & MYOFASCIAL DRY NEEDLING (MDN)

 Myofascial Dry Needling (MDN) seeks to relieve the pain caused by musculoskeletal dysfunction through relaxing muscle trigger points, which are taut bands that develop within a muscle that can occur in cases of both acute and chronic pain.